Great Amwell. Jubilee

 Vyse’s thesis includes a scale drawing of the building.
 The living room and bedroom were each about 11ft by 8ft; the kitchen was just under 7ft by 5ft.
 The shared porch and the bathrooms to the rear were later additions.

 On 9th May 1994 a small piece of glebe land was added, then the whole property was sold on 7th October 1994 to the recently retired vicar, the Reverend Edward Walker, and his wife.
+While Rev Walker was a trustee, he rightly was not involved with the finances and was not advised of the other offers.
 Miss Mack occupied the other dwelling.
 The two dwellings were later converted into one.
 The garage of the current building is on the additional piece of land.
 The property is still (2018) a private residence.

 The Charity in 2018